 PREPARING FOR TESTS

 The Cognitive Benefits of Chewing Gum is by Jonah Lehrer at Wired.
 He reports on a study that showed test-takers chewing gum scored higher than those who did it — it kept the chewers more alert.
-I thought this was particularly interesting because the only other similar research I had read was financed by the Wrigley Company, which didn’t inspire a great deal of confidence in its integrity.
+I thought was particularly interesting because the only other similar research I had read was financed by the Wrigley Company, which didn’t inspire a great deal of confidence in its integrity.

 Chewing Gum May Improve Test Scores reports on a new study that says chewing gum can improve test performance, but only for fifteen or twenty minutes after chewing stops.
-It says the gum should only be chewed prior to the test and will actually ultimately hurt test performance if it continues.
-This contradicts the previous study.
+It says the gum should only be chewed prior to the test and will actually ultimately hurt test performance if it continues. contradicts the previous study.

 Does chewing gum help you concentrate?
 Maybe briefly. is by Dan Willingham.